Step 2: Preparing the Project for Debugging

 Figure 1.
 The cleared Enable Just My Code check box

-4. In the Debugging > Symbols section, in the Symbols file (.pdb) locations list, add the path to the location of the PDB files that you discovered in Instruction 1 of this step, such as C:\Training\SmartFix_T270\Bin.
+4. In the Debugging > Symbols section, in the Symbols file (.pdb) locations list, add the path to the location of the PDB files in your MYOB Acumatica instance, such as C:\TCourseInstances\SmartFix_T270\Bin.

 5. Click OK.